-- IT admins and third-party vendors can use PRA to access systems in their role as “fixers” of the business.
-Developers and cloud ops engineers can use PRA as they do their work “building”.
+- IT admins and third-party vendors can use the product to access systems in their role as “fixers” of the business.
+Developers and cloud ops engineers can use the BeyondTrust solution as they do their work “building”.

-- PRA offers a single control plane to secure all access.
+- Privileged Remote Access offers a single control plane to secure all access.
 Plus, the consolidation of the audit trail alone is worth the price of admission for most companies.

 Privileged Remote Access has changed the game for secure access—and we don’t make that claim lightly.

-Prior to PRA, it was hard to allow disparate teams to use the same access solution.
+Prior to the BeyondTrust solution, it was hard to allow disparate teams to use the same access solution.
 Now, many different types of users, with very different objectives, can leverage a single solution to power their effectiveness.
-Prior to PRA, organizations lacked a way to create a reasonably comprehensive audit trail around remote access—when logs were available at all.
+Prior to Privileged Remote Access, organizations lacked a way to create a reasonably comprehensive audit trail around remote access—when logs were available at all.
 Now, requests from audit and compliance can be met with high satisfaction.
-Privileged Remote Access logs all session activity across all access methodologies.
+The product logs all session activity across all access methodologies.

-Additionally, handy APIs make PRA’s integration into external systems (like a change management system) a breeze.
+Additionally, handy APIs make the BeyondTrust solution’s integration into external systems (like a change management system) a breeze.

-Next steps: start solving your Infrastructure Access Management challenges
+Next steps: Start solving your Cloud Infrastructure Access challenges

-Below are a few of the outcomes that Infrastructure Access Management can start delivering for your organization immediately:
+Below are a few of the cloud infrastructure access outcomes Privileged Remote Access can start delivering for your organization immediately:

-- Streamlined UI provides an easy-to-use, easy-to-adopt access experience for devs and cloud ops users.
+- Streamlined UI provides an easy-to-use, easy-to-adopt cloud access experience for devs and cloud ops users.

 - Allows users to maintain existing workflows using familiar tools (like Putty and Azure Data Studio) when connecting to critical infrastructure.
 Productivity and security combined.

-- Infrastructure as Code allows you to provision/deprovision infrastructure and access (via PRA) in real time.
+- Infrastructure as Code allows you to provision/deprovision infrastructure and access (via Privileged Remote Access) in real time.